-If your accident involved a defect in the bike’s design or manufacture, then your car accident or motorcycle accident attorney may pursue a product liability case.
-These are particularly complex and requires a products liability attorney with extensive experience and knowledge in this area.
-A
+If your accident involved a defect in the bike’s design or manufacture, then your Johns Creek Car Accident Attorney or motorcycle accident attorney may pursue a product liability case.
+These are particularly complex and require a product liability attorney with extensive experience and knowledge in this area.

 Damages in Motorcycle Accident Injury Claims

 Damages in any personal injury claim are often challenged by insurance adjusters and defense attorneys.
-Your attorney must prove that the accident was the cause of your injuries and were not due to a preexisting condition or some other incident.
+Your attorney must prove that the accident was the cause of your injuries and not due to a preexisting condition or some other incident.
 By requesting medical records, bills, reports from treating physicians, employment and school records, and any documentation regarding road conditions and vehicle inspections if necessary, as well as witness statements, your attorney can better explain the nature and extent of your injuries and how they have affected you and your family.

 Damages often include: